opsnull/blog.opsnull.com/content/emacs/write-blog-using-hugo-and-ox-hugo/index.md

 Anything in these content files will now be placed onto the generated taxonomy pages.
 As with other content, the front matter variables can be used to override defaults.
-In this way you could have a tag named lion but override the title to be “ Lion ”.
+In this way you could have a tag named lion but override the title to be “Lion”.

 To see how this looks in reality, check out the tags taxonomy listing on this site.